ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 This question should actually be the first one that should be asked by every manager when a potential move to anywhere (not just the public cloud) comes up.
 `What's in it for me?`
-This question can be answered with all of the above arguments we already discussed, but we'll highlight a couple of side-effects additionally here.
+This question can be answered with all of the above arguments we already discussed, but we'll highlight a couple of opportunities additionally here.

 ### Reducing time to market